NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 1. wait for contributors to fix newly broken Haskell packages
 1. merge `haskell-updates` into `master`

-We describe each of these steps in a separate section.
+Each of these steps is described in a separate section.

 ### Initial `haskell-updates` PR